-Researchers develop enhanced device to transform CO2 into valuable chemicals 10 times faster than previous versions.
+Researchers develop an enhanced device to transform CO2 into valuable chemicals 10 times faster than previous versions.

 Fuel cells turn chemicals into electricity.
 Now, a University of Toronto Engineering team has adapted technology from fuel cells to do the reverse: harness electricity to make valuable chemicals from waste carbon (CO2).